michitatara/chalkboard/README.md

 ![wireframestudent](https://user-images.githubusercontent.com/59904212/135748007-ba15a0a5-9ccf-42ce-bef9-68e966d62a17.jpg)
 #### The third picture is a mockup for user type:admin.
 ![wireframeadmin](https://user-images.githubusercontent.com/59904212/135748035-434baaad-10b0-417c-b80b-b2df68eb0afa.jpg)
+###### My contributions to this readme are the first four pictures which portray a possible mockup of the chalkboard site.
+What I learned from this assignment is how to style a readme.
+I learned how to use markdown language and how to upload images to the github readme using instances.
+I also learned how to use a digital tool to create sitemaps and I have begun to understand how websites should flow together.
+Lastly, I also learned about wireframing.
 ##### This concluded Michelle's portion.
 If any picture is unclear, please let Michelle know.